tiwarishub/ac-load-test/README.md

 ### How to start the load test
 - The script in this repo can be run locally.
-However, I observe that there are some timeouts observed.
+However, I observe that there are some timeouts.
 Hence the need to run the scripts from a VM.
 - In the real world scenario, hosted runners are on Azure's US East region.
 Hence creating a VM in the same region makes for better real world simulation.

 ##### Step 0a : Clone this repository